kubatoor/demorest/README.md

 (6) /users endpoint
-This endpoint provides the capability to CRUD a User object
+This endpoint provides the capability to CRUD on a User object.
+It makes use of in-memory HSQL DB for temporary persistence.

 (a) Create New User in the System